Skip to main content

 When a circuit breaker trips (automatically or manually), your team needs to know immediately.
 AxonFlow supports three notification channels: webhook, Slack, and PagerDuty.

-Circuit breaker notifications are available on the Enterprise tier.
-The circuit breaker auto-trip mechanism itself is available on all tiers.
+Circuit breaker notifications are available on licensed tiers.
+The circuit breaker auto-trip mechanism itself is available more broadly, but notification routing is part of the higher-tier operating model.

 What Triggers Notifications